4integration/3scaleJavaPluginWrapper/README.md

 1) Git clone and mvn install the 3scale Java Plugin: https://github.com/3scale/3scale_ws_api_for_java

-2) Git clone this repo.
+2) Git clone this repo (3scaleJavaPluginWrapper).
 Make the following modifications

 - Edit pom.xml if necessary - ensuring the version of the dependency with groupId net.3scale and artifactId 3scale-api has the same version as the Java Plugin in the previous step.